espruino/EspruinoDocs/tutorials/ESP8266_Flashing.md

 ```

 Note that the esp8266 can also act as a simplistic access point.
 It has its limitations, such as
-4 clients max and no routing between clients, so be aware of that.
+4 clients max and no routing between clients, but in a pinch it works.
 To use the access point
 functionality, you can simply do:
 ```
 > wifi.startAP("my-ssid")